-The stable outlook reflects S&P Global Ratings' opinion of the district's strong available reserves and good financial management practices.
-The district's very-strong-to-extremely-strong economic indicators with access to the Philadelphia MSA economy further support the outlook.
+The stable outlook reflects S&P Global Ratings' opinion of strong available reserves and good financial management practices.
+The district's very-strong-to-extremely-strong economic indicators with access to the Philadelphia metropolitan statistical area economy further supports the outlook.
 We anticipate that management will likely continue to make budgetary adjustments it deems necessary to maintain at least strong available reserves despite pension contribution pressure and transfers into the capital projects fund.
 Therefore, we do not expect to change the rating during the two-year outlook period.